zdrgeo/bulk-data-collector/readme.md

 ![Visualization of CPU Usage metric in Azure Monitor](./docs/azure_monitor_cpuusage.png)

 Open [Azure Data Explorer](https://dataexplorer.azure.com).
 Add connection to your Azure Data Explorer cluster.
-Select the "oteldb" database and run the following query to visualize CPU Usage metric.
+Select the "oteldb" database and run the following query to visualize CPU Usage metric of the devices with serial numbers "AB00", "AB01", "AB10" and "AB11".

 ```kusto
 OTELMetrics